 The Fund is responsible for all normal operating expenses including audit fees, stamp and other duties and charges incurred on the acquisition and realisation of investments.
-All expenses are recognised in the statement of comprehensive loss on the accruals basis.
+All expenses are recognised in the statement of comprehensive income on the accrual basis.